Aurangabad railway accident: Reactions

 Prime Minister Narendra Modi expressed anguish and offered "all possible assistance".
-Former President of the Indian National Congress Rahul Gandhi asked why migrants were still walking home and stated that “we should be ashamed of treating the nation-builders like this”.
+Rahul Gandhi asked why migrants were still walking home and stated that "we should be ashamed of treating the nation-builders like this".

-CPI-M General Secretary Sitaram Yechury tweeted, “the death of these poor labourers is solely due to the sudden announcement of a lockdown and denial of transport to them for weeks, while not providing a substantive relief package”.
+CPI-M General Secretary Sitaram Yechury tweeted, "the death of these poor labourers is solely due to the sudden announcement of a lockdown and denial of transport to them for weeks, while not providing a substantive relief package".
 He described the Central government's actions towards migrant workers as "criminal".
 CPI General Secretary D Raja said that "migrant workers are being treated in a most inhumane manner by the government".
-Terming the deaths a 'deliberate killing', he accused the government of having "practically left them to fend for themselves without any aid or help”.
+Terming the deaths a 'deliberate killing', he accused the government of having "practically left them to fend for themselves without any aid or help".

 Former Finance Minister and Indian National Congress member P. Chidambaram accused the Central and State governments of being oblivious of the fact that thousands of migrant workers were still walking back to their home states.
 Shiv Sena minister Sandipan Bhumre and MLA Ambadas Danve met the survivor in hospital.